-To understand the tempo and mode of craniofacial evolution, particularly along the dinosaur-bird transition.
+Understand the tempo and mode of morphological evolution, particularly in reptiles.

-To elucidate the complex interplay between anatomical changes along developmental and evolutionary time scales
+Elucidate the complex interplay between anatomical changes along developmental and evolutionary time scales.

 Investigate both practical and theoretical issues in phylogenetics and geometric morphometrics through the development of analytical tools.

 The Watanabe Lab pursues answers to these topics through a synthesis of techniques: